caseywdunn/vscodetest/readme.md

 The goal is to get this machine learning demonstration running: https://www.tensorflow.org/tutorials/keras/classification

-[This video](https://www.youtube.com/watch?v=Uvf2FVS1F8k) gives a good overview of running code from a repo in a container, as we will do here.

 ## Preparation

 If you are using Windows 10, first install WSL2, the Windows Subsystem for Linux.
 Follow [this guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).